Sinar/popit_Gsheet_sync/README.md

-# Popit-Gsheet Sync
+# Popit-Gsheet-Sync
-Popit-Gsheet syncs data from Google sheets to the Popit database.
+Popit-Gsheet-Sync syncs data from Google sheets to the Popit database.

 ## Installation